sabrinagannon/code-witch-theme/README.md

 1. Launch Chrome and go to `chrome://extensions`.
 2. Check the "Developer mode" checkbox at the top.
-3. Click the "Load unpacked extension..." button and choose the desired theme directory (`Chrome/Themer Dark` or `Chrome/Themer Light`).
+3. Click the "Load unpacked extension..." button and choose the desired theme directory (`Chrome/Code Witch Dark` or `Chrome/Code Witch Light`).

 (To reset or remove the theme, visit `chrome://settings` and click "Reset to Default" in the "Appearance" section.)